Skip Navigation. Skip to content

 University of Maryland Policy on Institutional Conflicts of Interest

-I. Scope.
-This policy governs institutional conflicts of interest at the University of Maryland and applies to University Officials.
-This policy does not govern situations in which individuals who are not University Officials (i.e. faculty, staff, and students) might realize financial gain from the conduct of research or performance of other responsibilities at the University; the University's Conflict of Interest Committee, using existing policies and procedures, adequately identifies such situations and independently manages their associated risks to scientific objectivity and proper treatment of human and animal subjects.
+The University of Maryland Policy on Institutional Conflicts of Interest (“this Policy”) governs Institutional Conflicts of Interest (ICOIs) at the University of Maryland (“the University”) and applies to University Officials.
+This Policy does not govern situations in which individuals who are not University Officials (i.e., faculty, staff, and students) might realize financial gain from the conduct of research or performance of other responsibilities at the University; the University's Conflict of Interest (COI) Committee, using existing policies and procedures, adequately identifies such situations and independently manages their associated risks to scientific objectivity and proper treatment of human and animal subjects, in accordance with the University of Maryland Policy on Conflict of Interest and Conflict of Commitment (II-3.10(A)(“COI/COC Policy”)) and the Disclosure and Conflict Management Guidelines.

-III.
-Guiding Principles.
 It is critical to the mission and reputation of the University to ensure that all financial, research, and educational activities are carried out with maximum objectivity.
-Because of numerous and complex relationships with public and private entities, the University must be aware of any relationships involving significant financial interest that may compromise or appear to compromise its integrity in research, teaching, outreach, or other activities.
-The University shall establish and maintain an oversight process to manage, reduce, or eliminate institutional conflicts of interest.
+Because of numerous and complex relationships with public and private entities, the University must be aware of any Relationships involving Significant Financial Interest that may compromise or appear to compromise its integrity in research, teaching, outreach, or other activities.
+The University shall establish and maintain an oversight process to manage, reduce, or eliminate ICOIs.

-IV.
-Policy Statement.
 The University strives to ensure that its research, teaching, outreach, and other activities are not compromised or perceived as biased by financial and business considerations.
-Institutional conflicts of interest may arise when:
+ICOIs may arise when:

 2. The University licenses an invention to a business entity and holds royalty and/or equity interests in the entity where such interests may be affected by ongoing University research or other University activities sponsored by that business entity;